openstack/openstack-manuals/doc/arch-design-draft/source/use-cases/use-case-general-compute.rst

 .. figure:: ../figures/General_Architecture3.png

-Running up to 140 web instances and the small number of MariaDB instances requires 292 vCPUs available, as well as 584 GB RAM.
+Running up to 140 web instances and the small number of MariaDB instances requires 292 vCPUs available, as well as 584 GB of RAM.
 On a typical 1U server using dual-socket hex-core Intel CPUs with Hyperthreading, and assuming 2:1 CPU overcommit ratio, this would require 8 OpenStack Compute nodes.